rdelfin/idb/PITCHME.md

 ---

 ### What can they do better?
- - Make sure data is populated
+ - Make sure all data fields are populated
  - Change pagination mechanism to stop when out of pages
  - Polish UI and fix mobile errors